postmannen/postmannen.github.io/cv/README.md

 ### 2017 - Present, Go Development

-Making projects that are useful are essential for me, and I like to solve real problems.
-Since agriculture and live production are professions I know well, I have centered much of my working with problems found there.
+I love to solve problems and challenges.
-Some are mentioned below:
+Some examples are mentioned below:

-- Lexing and Parsing data.
+- Inventor and Creator of the Event Driven infrastructure controller [Steward](https://github.com/RaaLabs/steward) for [RaaLabs](https://raalabs.com) that makes it possible to have full control over your infrastructure both in the cloud as well as on the ships sailing the sea.
 - Decoding protocols, and write software to control Drones and IOT.
 - Network/Server management tools.
 - All my projects are available at [github.com/postmannen](https://github.com/postmannen).